Biwei-Huang/Identification-of-Time-Dependent-Functional-Causal-Model/README.md

-Recovering the instantaneous varying causal coefficients:
+# 2. Recovering the instantaneous varying causal coefficients:

->> function [B,p_val] = Tdepent_FCM_ins(Data,causal_ordering)
+function [B,p_val] = Tdepent_FCM_ins(Data,causal_ordering)

+* model type:
-* model type: linear model, and only consider the time-dependent instantaneous causal effect.
+  * linear model, and only consider the time-dependent instantaneous causal effect
   * the hypothetcal causal ordering needs to be assigned in advance
   * in this code we assume all time-dependent coefficients share the same kernel width
   * we apply a trick to make the computation much more efficient

 * INPUT:
   * Data : TxN matrix of samples(T: number of samples; N: number of variables)